 An Information Theoretic View of the Neuronal Mechanisms of Memory

 Effros will explore the phenomena of memory in a network of simple, biologically realistic model neurons.
 She will apply information theory to understand what the optimal code is for information storage, how storing new memories affects old memories, how memories can be sequentially updated, and what the capacity limits are.

-T&C CHEN CENTER FOR SOCIAL & DECISION MAKING
+T&C CHEN CENTER FOR SOCIAL AND DECISION NEUROSCIENCE

 Awarded to: Asst.
 Prof. Dean Mobbs

 Attack or Escape: The Role of the Human Hypothalamus in Reflexive Switching in Survival States

 Mobbs will use MVPA methods to analyze fMRI activity in human hypothalamus at high-resolution, 1.5-1.7mm, using the new 3T Prisma upgraded awarded by NSF.
 Using a lifelike simplified attack-escape, they hope to identify changes in hypothalamus and other regions as subjects switch from artificial predator to prey.